openqasm/openqasm/source/language/classical.rst

       // do something else
    }

-The statement loops over integer values in the indexset, assigning them to .
+The statement ``for name in indexset { program }`` loops over integer values in the indexset, assigning them to ``name``.
 The for loop body is not permitted to modify the loop variable of the indexset.

 .. code-block:: c

    int[32] b;
-   for i in {1, 5, 10} {
+   // loop over a discrete set of values for i in {1, 5, 10} {
        b += i;
    } // b == 16

+   // loop over every positive number from 0 to 20 using an indexset for i in [0:2:20] {
+      // do something
+   }

-The statement executes program until the Boolean evaluates to false [3]_.
+The statement ``while ( bool ) { program }`` executes program until the Boolean evaluates to false [3]_.
 Variables in the loop condition statement may be modified within the while loop body.